The Philippines has among the highest incidences of child trafficking and sexual abuse including internet pornography.

 To encourage sustainability, Rancho cultivates a variety of fruits and vegetables and even chickens, ducks and a goat.

 Our dream is to have completed campus which consists of 10 cottages, a school, gym, chapel, clinic and staff housing.

 Rancho ni Cristo began operations on December 2015.
-As of today, Rancho ni Cristo is taking care of 24 girls, ages 2-14.
+Currently, Rancho ni Cristo is taking care of 34 girls, ages 5-20.

 For more information or to inquire about sponsoring a child, please contact us using the Contact Us form on this website.